 For most people, COVID-19 may only mild or moderate symptoms, such as fever and cough.
-For some, especially older adults (aged 60 and older) and people with compromised immune systems or underlying medical conditions, it can cause more severe illness, including pneumonia.
+For some, especially older adults (aged 60 and older) and people with compromised immune systems or underlying medical conditions who are not vaccinated against COVID-19, it can cause more severe illness, including pneumonia.
 Even in mild cases it is not known what the long-term health consequences may be.